 Definition of Declaratory Judgment Actions in Georgia

 Many people and businesses make a claim with their insurance company and are surprised to learn that rather than providing protection, the insurance company can file a lawsuit against them.
 Such lawsuits are called declaratory judgment actions.
 When an insurance company files a declaratory judgment action against its own insured, it is usually asking the court to declare that there is no insurance coverage for the insured.
-Slappey & Sadd represents policyholders sued by their own insurance companies in a declaratory judgment action.
+Slappey & Sadd is comprised of attorneys that represent policyholders sued by their own insurance companies in a declaratory judgment action.

 Examination Under Oath